-Last updated on June 15, 2022
+Last updated on September 24, 2023

-Recently I watched a Youtube video, and a pastor made the same observation—he did not remember that verbiage.
+Recently, I watched a YouTube video, and a pastor made the same observation—he did not remember that verbiage.
 He wondered if it could be because of the Mandela effect—an event where many people incorrectly remember something from the past in the same way.

-Luke 17:34 gives much insight into what the world will be like before the return of Jesus.
+Luke 17:34 (referenced above) gives much insight into what the world will be like before the return of Jesus.
 His shed blood has freed us from the bondage of homosexuality and many other sins the Bible says will be rampant in the last days.

 I always remember that the more profound my sin, the more excellent the opportunity for God to show His amazing grace to me—and that same grace is available to all who repent and ask for forgiveness.

 PRAYER: Dear heavenly Father, we know perilous times are coming, and homosexuality will be rampant in the last days.
 Even though it is not the unpardonable sin, please help us not to fall into that temptation or any temptation, but please deliver us from evil, for Thine is the Kingdom, the Power, and the Glory forever.
 Amen.